 There are several analytical standards that can be used to measure biobased content.
-The USDA BioPreferred program, for example, specifically states that carbon-14 testing will be done in accordance to analytical standard ASTM D6866.
+The USDA BioPreferred® Program, for example, specifically states that carbon-14 testing will be done in accordance to analytical standard ASTM D6866.
 Under the Bio-based Content Certification Scheme, the Carbon-14 content of a product will be determined according to the European analytical standard EN 16640.

 For more information, please read the article Biobased Laundry Detergents published in the September/October 2019 edition of Household and Personal Care (H&PC) Today.

 Miami-based Beta Analytic provides rapid, professional biobased content testing services worldwide.
-The ISO 17025-accredited lab routinely reports results in 5-7 business days.
-A faster service is also available.

-For price inquiries, please contact the lab.
+For turnaround time or price inquiries, please contact the lab.